SoDvc2226/Mixtures_Via_SDPs/README.md

-# Mixtures Closest to a Given Measure: A Semidefinite Programming Approach
+# Mixtures Closest To A Given Measure: A Semidefinite Programming Approach

 We provide here the code used for the numerical experiments in: